-I am a research scholar in the School of Technology and Computer Science at TIFR Mumbai and my advisor is Arkadev Chattopadhyay.
-A detailed bio can be found here.
+Before this, I was a research scholar in the School of Technology and Computer Science at TIFR Mumbai and my advisor was Arkadev Chattopadhyay.
+A (slightly outdated) bio can be found here.

 - Awarded CMI Gold Medal of Excellence.

 I am broadly interested in the area of computational complexity theory.
-More specifically, I have an interest in communication complexity, Boolean circuit complexity, and the connections between them.
+More specifically, I have an interest in approximation theory, communication complexity, Boolean circuit complexity, and the connections between them.

 Theses and projects

-- New: My Ph.D. thesis is titled "Communication Complexity of XOR Functions".
-I will upload a version on this webpage in due course.
+- My Ph.D. thesis is titled "Communication Complexity of XOR Functions".
+A version can be found here.